 Watch: Phil Mickelson kept cool under pressure and finally captured his first Open Championship beating Henrik Stenson by 3 strokes on his 20th appearance at The Open.

-Five major titles include three Masters, but the US Open has eluded him and he has been second in that a record six times - most agonisingly in 2006 when he double-bogeyed the last hole to lose by one to Geoff Ogilvy.
+Mickelson has three Masters victories and two PGA successes to his name, but at the US Open he has been second a record six times - most agonisingly in 2006 when he double-bogeyed the last hole to lose by one to Geoff Ogilvy.

 America's most experienced Ryder Cup player with 12 caps, he has played in over 100 majors and in 2018 became, at 47, the oldest winner of a World Golf Championships event.
 Although he has never reached world No.1, he was second in the rankings for a stunning 270 weeks - mostly behind Tiger Woods.